pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 references is that they include sufficient information to make locating the original source as easy as possible.
 As a bare minimum, we advise including:

-XXX ok to link a pdf? originally from `this page <https://ieeeaccess.ieee.org/guide-for-authors/preparing-your-article/>`_

 * Author list (can be abbreviated with et al.)
 * Publication title
 * Publication source (journal title, laboratory name, etc.)